sajmoni/ink-filter-list/README.md

-# ink-picker
+# ink-filter-list

-Select an item in a filterable list
+ink component to pick or search in a list